dhdzmota/NFL-Big-Data-Bowl-2026/documents/writeup.md

 B. **Amplitude**: The Mechanical Coefficient Amplitude

 A single value that synthesizes multiple physical and behavioral components of a player’s movement.
 It captures how forcefully, efficiently, and cohesively a player interacts with the play:
-- **Mechanical**: Kinetic energy, momentum, force, and action, all normalized to historical reference values to ensure comparability across players and positions.
+- **Mechanical**:  [Kinetic energy](https://github.com/dhdzmota/NFL-Big-Data-Bowl-2026/blob/main/documents/glossary.md#kinetic-energy), [momentum](https://github.com/dhdzmota/NFL-Big-Data-Bowl-2026/blob/main/documents/glossary.md#momentum),  [force](https://github.com/dhdzmota/NFL-Big-Data-Bowl-2026/blob/main/documents/glossary.md#force) and [action](https://github.com/dhdzmota/NFL-Big-Data-Bowl-2026/blob/main/documents/glossary.md#action), all normalized to historical reference values to ensure comparability across players and positions.
-- **Stability**: Orientation-to-motion stability, which measures how aligned a player’s body orientation is with their direction of movement.
+- **[Stability](https://github.com/dhdzmota/NFL-Big-Data-Bowl-2026/blob/main/documents/glossary.md#stability)**: Orientation-to-motion stability, which measures how aligned a player’s body orientation is with their direction of movement.
-- **Cohesion**: Team cohesion, describing how well a player remains integrated with the movement of their immediate group or community, rather than drifting into structurally weak or isolated positions.
+- **[Cohesion](https://github.com/dhdzmota/NFL-Big-Data-Bowl-2026/blob/main/documents/glossary.md#cohesion)**: Team cohesion, describing how well a player remains integrated with the movement of their immediate group or community, rather than drifting into structurally weak or isolated positions.
 Players who move with purpose, physical leverage, and synchronized alignment with their unit contribute higher Ampitude.
 These are the players who subtly shift the geometry of the play, even before the ball arrives.

 ![Mathematical Amplitude](https://github.com/dhdzmota/NFL-Big-Data-Bowl-2026/blob/main/assets/figures/mathematical_amplitude.png?raw=true)